verbb/tablemaker/README.md

-# User Table - a plugin for Craft
+# Table Maker - a plugin for Craft